 - Schools should be prepared to refer symptomatic individuals or those who have a known exposure to a confirmed case to an appropriate health care provider or testing site.
 Refer to DOH information on

 Coronavirus Symptoms and Testing for details on current testing locations throughout the Commonwealth.

 - Schools should support students and staff who are quarantined by allowing for leniency in absenteeism from in-person instruction and extra-curricular activities and transitioning to remote learning and work.

 Returning to Pre-K to 12 School

-Refer to the COVID-19 Symptomatic K-12 Student or Staff Process Flow (PDF) for steps schools should take when a student or staff member present symptoms of COVID-19 but are not a confirmed case.
+COVID-19 Symptomatic K-12 Student or Staff Process Flow (PDF) for steps schools should take when a student or staff member present symptoms of COVID-19 but are not a confirmed case.
 The process flow also includes criteria for returning to school.

 Departments of Health and Education have issued guidance related to targeted school closures.
 Additionally, the Department of Health will continue to monitor community transmission rates and other surveillance metrics across the commonwealth, including Pre-K to 12 school specific outbreaks of COVID-19.